Award-winning Media Agency looking for an Ambitious Account Director….

-Given your level of seniority, you will be a strong written and verbal communicator and if you are at a senior planning stage and looking to take on more responsibility, this is a great opportunity to realise your full potential.
-You will have at least 8 years’ experience in media communications and have people management and development experience.
+Given your level of seniority, you will be a strong written and verbal communicator and enjoy working in a busy team environment.
+If you are at a senior planning stage and are looking to take on more responsibility, this is a great opportunity to realise your full potential working on a top portfolio of the industry’s most desirable blue-chip accounts.

-This major Auckland city-fringe media agency group is on the hunt for a super-star in the making.
-This is a great opportunity to become an important part of this busy media agency, which offers an energetic, team-player environment alongside ongoing personal career development and support.
+This city-fringe Auckland media agency is best in class… here is a great opportunity to become an important part of this busy media agency, which offers an energetic, team-player environment alongside ongoing personal career development and support.

-If you want to be part of this vibrant media agency environment, send your CV to firstname.lastname@example.org quoting Ref 5040SP, or give Ellana or Barry a call.
+If this sounds like you send your CV to firstname.lastname@example.org quoting Ref 5679SP or give Harriet or Barry a call or simply click Apply via Email.

 Interested in becoming a sponsor?